Herdubreid/Celin.Pwsh/docs/modules/state/api.md

 ##### [Hashtable[]] _Labels_

 Returns an array of labels as `Hashtable`.
+The label uses '#' as membe name (uses # inside quotation marks when referenced).

 ```powershell
 # Display Labels